 Note: This document provides a general overview of the Hybrid Plan as it relates to higher education employees, public school teachers and most state employees.
-There is a separate document that covers the benefits for political subdivision employees who are members of the Hybrid Plan.
+Some local government entities may also participate in the same plan structure.
+Speak to your employer's benefits coordinator to understand plan provisions.
 Additionally, supplements to this document exist for Hybrid Plan members who are: